 Window condensation can be one of the worst enemies of your home during the winter months.
 Where there’s smoke, there’s certainly fire – but where there’s condensation, there’s also bound to be problems like mildew, mold, dust particles, allergens, and excess moisture making their way into your house.
 While there are still many people who might not realize this, home window condensation can be a huge problem in winter.
-Issues like allergies or mold in the home can be triggered or worsened by the presence of condensation from the outside.
+Issues like allergies or mold in the home can be triggered or worsened by the presence of condensation on window glass from the outside.

 Home Window Condensation in the Winter